 To ensure we are reaching the most people possible, and making the most efficient use of donor dollars, we have funded more than 50 organizations to help carry out more than 100 different aid projects.
 Partnering enables us to extend our reach, leverage the capacity of organizations with specialties already on the ground, avoid duplication of efforts, and ensure gaps are covered.
 Partners like small community-based organizations, large international non-profits, sister Red Cross organizations, and the United Nations each bring targeted skills or offer access to the most vulnerable people that one single organization cannot provide alone.
 See a full list of the organizations we have funded.

 We are grateful for the generosity of the American public and know that it is important to have staff and systems in place to conduct careful oversight of the dollars entrusted to us by donors.
 We also know that managing donors’ gifts means more than doing good work on the ground.
 It also means monitoring the use of donations, informing donors about how their money has been spent, paying skilled staff members to carry out the work, renting secure office space, and ensuring that dollars are leveraged as far as possible.
-Of the $488 million donated, 14 percent ($69 million) has been spent to cover these types of expenses.
+Of the $490 million donated, less than 15 percent has been spent to cover these types of expenses.

 Donations from the American public gave people help—and they gave people hope.
-Working for and alongside Haitians as they recover and rebuild, the Red Cross has provided funds for 22 hospitals and clinics; helped more than 135,000 people through safe housing and neighborhood recovery; rebuilt schools, roads, and bridges; and have built or repaired more than 9,000 latrines and other water & sanitation systems.
+Working for and alongside Haitians as they recover and rebuild, the Red Cross has provided funds for more than 50 hospitals and clinics; helped more than 164,000 people through safe housing and neighborhood recovery; rebuilt schools, roads, and bridges; and have built or repaired more than 9,000 latrines and other water & sanitation systems.
 See more details at redcross.org/Haiti.

-Today, all of the $488 million donated to Haiti has been fully committed to ongoing projects —with more than 85 percent of it spent.
+Today, all of the $490 million donated to Haiti has been fully committed to ongoing projects.
 We believe that the information provided below—which includes a description of all of the projects we are managing in Haiti and the organizations who have helped us with our essential work—along with how much each project cost—sets a new standard of transparency for the non-profit sector.